jeswanth099/Library-Books-App/README.md

 - Styled with basic CSS.
 - Built-in search or filter (optional feature).

+- Attach userId when creating a book

+-Filter books by the logged-in user's userId

+-Ensure only the book's owner can edit/delete it

+## Technologies Used

+- Node.js
+- Express.js
+- MongoDB with Mongoose
+- EJS templating engine
+- Bootstrap 5 (for styling)
+- bcrypt (for password hashing)
+- express-session (for session management)
+- method-override (for supporting PUT/DELETE methods)

 🧪 Usage
 Make sure MongoDB is running locally, then